LABSN/tdtpy/docs/dsp_circuit.rst

     defines the available tag types.
 For simple types (e.g. integer, float and boolean), the tag size will always be 1.
-For buffer types, the size will indicate the number of 32 bit words in the buffer.
+For buffer types, the size will indicate the number of 32 bit words in the buffer. scalar_tags : list
+    List of tag names present in the DSP microcode that have a tag size of 1 (i.e. a scalar value such as an integer, float or boolean). vector_tags : list
+    List of tag tag names (i.e. variables) present in the DSP microcode that have a tag size >= 1 (i.e. buffer or coefficient tag). circuit_name : str
+    Name of circuit currently loaded circuit_path : str
+    Full path of circuit on disk

 Error handling
 --------------